 10. Look for a bank with an international partner:

 Make sure that your bank has an international partner.
 Large corporate banks and credit card companies usually do but smaller banks or credit unions might not.
 An international partner will save you money overseas.

-Lastly make sure you know how you can access your money when traveling.
+Lastly, make sure you know how you can access your money when travelling.
 Then you can simply think about relaxing and having fun while on vacation and have one less thing to worry about.